sneerteam/sneer/core2/README.md

 # sneer.core2

-Sneer core features with no IO.
+Sneer core features as an easy to build, plain clojure project.

 ## How to run the tests